-3 Bry-Boshcan Procedure
+3 Dating Algorithm: Bry-Boshcan Procedure

-The BB procedure is summarized in Table 1.
+We use the Bry-Boschan (BB) procedure or its modified version to date business cycle.
+The full BB procedure is summarized in Table 1.
 Watson (1994) found some discrepancies between the original description by Bry and Boschan (1971) and the Fortran program they coded.
 The description here is modified to be consistent with the Fortran codes.
 The procedure presumes to use seasonally adjusted series.
 In Step I, outliers, if any, are replaced by the values of the Spencer curve.
-Here, the outliers are defined as values whose ratios to (or differences in absolute values from, depending on data) the 15-point Spencer curve are larger than 3.5 standard deviations, a threshold value chosen arbitrarily.
-This Spencer curve is computed as the 15-month symmetric moving average with particular weights (see Kendall and Stuart, 1966, p.458).
+Here, the outliers are defined as values whose ratios to (or differences in absolute values from, depending on data) the 15-point Spencer curve are larger than 3.
+5 standard deviations, a threshold value chosen arbitrarily.
+This Spencer curve is computed as the 15-month symmetric moving average with particular weights (see Kendall and Stuart, 1966, p.
+458).

 Step II starts with the 12-month moving average (MA12, hereafter) of the outlier-free series.
 The MA12 is chosen on the ground that the Spencer curve contains too many minor fluctuations.
 Any date with the highest value among the 6 preceding and the 6 following months is tentatively regarded as the date of a peak.
 Similarly, any date with the lowest among the 6 preceding and the 6 following months is considered the date of a tentative trough.
 These peaks and troughs are checked for alternation.
 For contiguous peaks or troughs, the highest value is chosen for a peak, and the lowest for a trough.
 If the values are same, we set an earlier date for a peak, and a later date for a trough, respectively.
 Note that the MA12 filter is not symmetric: 6 lags and 5 leads.
 At the ends of the sample, it is an one-sided filter.
-Therefore, phase shifts are introduced, which might cause misinterpretation of timing of economic events.
+Therefore, as we discuss later, it introduces phase shifts that might cause misinterpretation of timing of economic events.

-In Step III, the Spencer curve of the outlier-free series is used to ensure peaks and troughs within ± 6 months, because its turns are heuristically closer to those of the original series than those of MA12.
-If there are ties within ± 6 data points on the Spencer curve, an earlier date is chosen for a peak, and a later date for a trough.
+In Step III, the Spencer curve of the outlier-free series is used to ensure peaks and troughs within $\pm 6$ months, because its turns are heuristically closer to those of the original series than those of MA12.
+If there are ties within $\pm 6$ data points on the Spencer curve, an earlier date is chosen for a peak, and a later date for a trough.
 After alternation check as in Step II, the duration of a peak to peak or a trough to trough (a full cycle) is enforced to be at least 15 months.
 If the duration is too short, the lower of two peaks or the higher of two troughs are eliminated.
 If the values are same, we set an earlier date for a peak, and a later date for a trough, respectively.
 Alternation check is conducted if any modification.